kdeldycke/kevin-deldycke-blog/content/posts/wedding-entrance-paris-video-postcard.md

 There's 4 long takes in the video.
 The third was the most challenging, as I had to climb the stairs while following the action.

 You'll notice that some movements are too fast and some others are wobbly.
 Probably because my gear was not well balanced, mainly because I didn't had enough practice at the time.
 But it doesn't hurt the final result and I'm impressed by what some simple SteadyCam shots bring to the project.
-My Glidecam was a wise investment ! :)
+My Glidecam was a wise investment! :)

 If I shot the whole video, the groom and his brother did the audio mix and video edit.
-Kudos to them ! :)
+Kudos to them! :)